 NAATP members provide SUD treatment and support.
-In so doing, NAATP members must adhere to the highest levels of professionalism and ethical conduct through the entire continuum and spectrum of clinical and business services, including development and marketing, admissions, treatment services, management, human resources, and relationships with the public, press, and policy makers.
+In so doing, NAATP members must adhere to the highest levels of professionalism and ethical conduct through the entire continuum and spectrum of clinical and business services, including development and marketing, admissions, treatment services, management, human resources; Diversity, Equity Inclusion and Belonging, and in relationships with the public, press, and policy makers.
 To ensure that NAATP members adhere to such responsibility and accountability, NAATP has adopted this Code of Ethics (Code).
 All NAATP members agree to abide by all provisions of the Code as a condition of membership and further agree to removal from membership for violating the Code based upon such a determination by NAATP.
 NAATP also offers this Code as an ethical conduct guide for addiction treatment providers outside NAATP membership.

 Section I: Treatment

 A. Specific admission, treatment, continuing care, and referral criteria must be developed and followed for every level of service provided.